puranjayjain/chrome-color-picker/README.md

 A color picker inspired by chrome's dev tools color picker (or [spectrum](https://github.com/bgrins/spectrum) color picker)

+# Features

+## Pick Colors in these formats

+- hex
+- rgb
+- hsl

+## Integrated Palette

+- Use the palette with the picker as done in dev tools.
+- Contains the material palette by default

 # License

 This project is licensed under an MIT License.